molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 });
 ```

-Using `describe`, we define a test suite for the `IndependentCounterComponent`.
+Using `describe`, we define a test suite for the `CounterComponent`.
 Inside, there are two `beforeEach` blocks.
 The first `beforeEach` block configures the `TestBed`.
 The second renders the component.

 <aside markdown="1">